-Andrew Garfield & Emma Stone Resurrect Rumors, Ex Boyfriend Loved Oscars Speech
+Andrew Garfield & Emma Stone Resurrect Rumors, Ex-Boyfriend Loved Oscars Speech

 “They’ve been quietly back together for a while now, and they’ve even started talking about marriage,” an insider commented.

-In fact, when Emma Stone got up to receive an Oscar for Best Actress 2017, the British actor looked completely overwhelmed.
+In fact, when Emma Stone got up to receive an Oscar for Best Actress, the British actor looked completely overwhelmed.

 Andrew Garfield melts fans hearts after he’s spotted looking emotional during Emma Stone’s Oscars speech https://t.co/yeDLOK4Hqb